How old do I have to be to volunteer?

 Do you allow "summer" volunteers?

-We do not have a Summer Volunteer program, but if it works with your school and/or vacation schedule to attend orientation in early May and you can commit to at least three months of volunteering, we'd like for you to consider our program.
+We do not have a Summer Volunteer program, but if it works with your school and/or vacation schedule to attend orientation in early May and you can commit to at least three months of volunteering and complete the onboarding process by the deadline, we'd like for you to consider our program.
 Volunteers that attend the orientation in early May will need to commit to stay with us through the end of August.
 Volunteers who attend the sessions in July will need to commit through the end of November.

-Orientation is a general overview of the SCCA, our patient population, and our volunteer program.
-After completing orientation, you will interview for a specific volunteer role and then complete role-specific training.
+Online orientation is a general overview of the Fred Hutch, our patient population, and our volunteer program.
+After completing online orientation, you will interview for a specific volunteer role and then complete role-specific training.
 Included in the orientation is time to complete medical compliance with our Employee Health nurses.
-The service descriptions for all volunteer roles are posted on this website for you to become familiar with prior to orientation.
+A brief description for all volunteer roles are posted on this website for you to become familiar with prior to orientation.
 Please contact us if you have specific questions about a volunteer role.

 What is the process for becoming a volunteer?